OctopusDeploy/docs/CONTRIBUTING.md

 #### Which Versions are available?

-- **Legacy Documentation**: Versions of the legacy docs go all the way back to version **3.6** and are available in a persistent archive at [www.legacydocs.octopus.com](https://legacydocs.octopus.com).
+- **Legacy Documentation**: Copies of the legacy docs go all the way back to version **3.6** and are available in a persistent archive at [www.legacydocs.octopus.com](https://legacydocs.octopus.com).
-- **LTS**: both currently supported versions of the LTS releases are available on the main docs site.
+- **LTS**: Both currently supported versions of the LTS releases are available on the main docs site.
 - **Current Fast Lane Release**: If the most recent release is a fast lane release, it is also available on the main docs site from the version selector.
 Once this version is no longer the most recent version it is added as to the legacy documentation site.

-The default version that is displayed on the docs site is the most recent LTS release, even if there is a more recent fast lane release, the fast lane release will be accessible by the version switcher.

 The version switcher lets users choose between the different versions of the documentation.